 ℹ️ Operating period: The Glacier Express operates year-round, except for approximately 6 weeks from the end of October to mid-December.

-- Frequency: One train/day during the winter (from mid-December to mid-May).
-Two trains/day from mid-April, four trains/day during the summer (from mid-May to mid-October) (only two summer trains go the whole way).
+ℹ️ Frequency: One train a day during the winter (from mid-December to mid-May).
+Two trains a day from mid-April, four trains per day during the summer (from mid-May to mid-October) – however, only two summer trains go the whole way.

 GLACIER EXPRESS SERVICES

-- Toilets: There are several toilets on boards which are nicer than the average train toilets.
+- There are several toilets on board the Glacier Express that are nicer than the average train toilets.

 - Accessibility: There is a wheelchair compartment and a toilet suitable for disabled people – just contact the Glacier Express Central Reservations.

-- You get food served on your seat.
+- You get food served on your seat in the Glacier Express.
 Food prices are similar to regular restaurant prices in Switzerland.
 You can also bring your own food and drinks.

 - If you have luggage, you can put it between the seat backs, and there is also a small luggage area.

-- Animals: Unfortunately dogs can’t ride on the Glacier Express (except for guide dogs) – not even in a bag.
+- Animals: Unfortunately dogs are not allowed to ride on the Glacier Express (except for guide dogs) – not even in a bag.

 - Photographers should be prepared for the glare of the windows, which will affect their pictures.
 There is a photo compartment which, however, was closed during the time of my trip.
 BUT you can open the windows between the compartments.
 It can be quite busy at times because many people want to take pictures without the glare of the windows and you always have to leave your seat for taking pictures.

 - The carriages are air-conditioned during the summer and heated during the winter.

 WHAT CLASSES TO BOOK FOR GLACIER EXPRESS

-Apart from the direct direction, the panorama express (PE) trains in Switzerland, the Glacier Express has all big panorama windows which allow you to enjoy better views.
+Apart from the direct direction, the panorama express (PE) trains in Switzerland including the Glacier Express have all big panorama windows which allow you to enjoy better views.
 Windows are very large in all classes!